-This Dump and Bake Meatball Casserole requires just 5 ingredients and no boiling the pasta first!
+This dump and bake meatball casserole uses just 5 ingredients and no boiling the pasta first!
 With minimal prep, you will have a hearty and cheese pasta and meatball bake the whole family will love.

 Cover it and let it bake in the oven while you take care of laundry, help with homework, feed the dog, and tackle the mountain of other tasks on your “To Do” list.

-Topped off with tons of gooey mozzarella cheese, it’s a big hit that you will make this every week without fail.
+Topped off with tons of gooey mozzarella cheese, it’s such a hit that you will make this every week without fail.

-Check out my Lasagna casserole, garlic bread casserole, and my Crockpot Pizza Casserole for more family friendly dinner ideas!
+Check out my lasagna casserole, garlic bread casserole, and my slow cooker pizza casserole for more family friendly dinner ideas!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-- Seasoning – Homemade Italian seasoning or your favorite italian blend.
+- Seasoning – Homemade Italian seasoning or your favorite spice blend.
+Something as simple as a little oregano and basil works just fine.

 - Uncover and check that the pasta is tender.
 If not, cover and cook for another 10 minutes.
 Remove from the oven and uncover.

-Serve this easy recipe with a crisp Italian salad and some toasted garlic bread for a complete meal!
+Serve this easy recipe with a fresh Italian salad and some toasted garlic bread to round out your meal!

-- Leave out Italian seasoning or sprinkle in a mix of garlic powder and onion powder.
+- Leave out the Italian seasoning if you prefer or sprinkle in a mix of garlic powder and onion powder.

 If you love this recipe as much as I do, pin this to your favorite casserole Pinterest board and share it on your favorite social media channels!